HansvBug/APImanager/README.md

 - Save API urls and simple requests without authentication can be executed.

+20/12/2022 (V0.3.0.0)
+- save, test and run simple Api request with authentication.

 ToDo
--  Be able to run APIs with authentication.
 - Store API data encrypted.
+(Token, username and password).
 - If paging is necessary then paging can be performed.
 - ...